ebanner/pynt/README.md

 ### Attach a jupyter notebook to a running process

-Launch a process from the command line which hits the code region.
-Restart the kernel in the notebook to attach to that process.
+Run a command which hits the code region.
+Restart the notebook kernel to attach to that process.

 ![Alt Text](https://github.com/ebanner/pynt-assets/blob/master/gif/attach%20notebook.gif)